 Wednesday brings an adventurous morning spent in Tullingane Woods, lunching alongside the Inny River and at an old school house.
 Afterwards, we take a scenic ride into Waterville via Old Glencar / Waterville road, along the shores of the famous fishing lake, Lough Currane.

 The day begins with a brisk ride to Waterville Beach, spending the morning enjoying some exciting gallops.
 The panorama of Hoggs Head and Ballinskelligs Bay concludes the afternoon ride in Waterville.
 Afterwards, both horses and riders are transferred back to Killarney for the night.

 After breakfast, we depart our trekking adventure in the Land of the Horse, saying “slan” to the emerald isle.
 If you would like us to help you arrange transport back to the airport or to another area in Ireland, let your DAM girl know!

 THIS TRIP INCLUDES THE FOLLOWING:

-Double occupancy accommodation in BnBs each night (single available for an extra cost)
+Double occupancy accommodation in BnBs each night (single available for an extra cost of $215)

 Guided horseback riding tour